Group cohomology: Motivation

 A general paradigm in group theory is that a group G should be studied via its group representations.
 A slight generalization of those representations are the G-modules: a G-module is an abelian group M together with a group action of G on M, with every element of G acting as an automorphism of M. We will write G multiplicatively and M additively.

 Given such a G-module M, it is natural to consider the submodule of G-invariant elements:

 Now, if N is a G-submodule of M (i.e., a subgroup of M mapped to itself by the action of G), it isn't in general true that the invariants in $M/N$ are found as the quotient of the invariants in M by those in N: being invariant 'modulo N ' is broader.
 The purpose of the first group cohomology $H^1(G,N)$ is to precisely measure this difference.

 The group cohomology functors $H^*$ in general measure the extent to which taking invariants doesn't respect exact sequences.
 This is expressed by a long exact sequence.

 Definitions

-The collection of all G-modules is a category (the morphisms are group homomorphisms f with the property $f(gx) = g(f(x))$ for all g in G and x in M).
+The collection of all G-modules is a category (the morphisms are equivariant group homomorphisms, that is group homomorphisms f with the property $f(gx) = g(f(x))$ for all g in G and x in M).
 Sending each module M to the group of invariants $M^G$ yields a functor from the category of G-modules to the category Ab of abelian groups.
 This functor is left exact but not necessarily right exact.
 We may therefore form its right derived functors.
 Their values are abelian groups and they are denoted by $H^n(G,M)$, "the n-th cohomology group of G with coefficients in M".
 Furthermore, the group $H^0(G,M)$ may be identified with $M^G$.